Our adoption process is as follows:

 We prefer homes with fenced yards, but evaluate on a case by case basis.
-Since we usually place dogs in foster homes first, we know both their energy level and living preferences.
+Since we usually place dogs in foster homes first, we know both their energy level and suitability.

 Why should I adopt instead of shop?

-Millions of people in the U.S. want to add a pet to their home, but just don't know how to go about getting the right pet.
+Millions of people in the U.S. want to add a pet to their home, but just don't know how to go about getting the right one.
 It is estimated that between 4-5 million dogs and cats are euthanized in the U.S. every year because of overpopulation.
-Adopting rescue or shelter pets is the right thing to do.
+Adopting shelter pets is the right thing to do.